santosemax/CSDesignProject/Semester 2 Work/Sum_Hours_Max.md

 - I would also like to insert my commits on Github:
 ![Image](https://github.com/santosemax/CSDesignProject/blob/main/Semester%202%20Work/Commits.jpg)
 - Note: I did not commit every weekend.
+See notes for dates when I worked on the project.

 ### Summary of Hours (Jacob):